ideaalloc/coterie/README.md

 Coterie
 =======

-Gathering groups of people into different coteries, each of which has the same interest....
+The project aims to gather groups of people into different coteries, each of which has the same interests.
+Social requirements are based on the communication efficiency.
+I introduce such a coterie to make the group professional.
+First, people with almost the same interests are apt to gather and talk, thus, here comes the coterie.
+Second, assuming people have already involved in coteries, which would produce the new concept, **activities**.
+So, coteries produce activities, and when more activities are produced.
+More people would be attracted by the activities.
+However, I would make a limit to the process to take part in activities.
+Anyone who would like to take part in the activities needs to join the corresponding coteries first.
+So now, activities produce coteries.
+That's the basis.
+I would conclude more while development and I would like to listen to any suggestions from my **coteries**.
+Thank you.